Uniform approximation of some Dirichlet series by partial products of Euler type: Introduction.

 After coming into the world of essential Riemann's work [2] it stood clear that deeper results of the theory of prime numbers are connected with analytical properties of Dirichlet series of complex variable.

 Many of analytical properties of Dirichlet series were studied by using of various their finite approximations.
-For example, some questions of the theory of Dirichlet series, connected with mean values, an order, or a density distribution of zeroes, investigated in the works [3-8] by using of approximations by partial sums.
-G. Bohr and E. Landau were first who applied partial products of Euler type to investigate the zero distribution of the zeta function ([6-8]).
-In the works [9-16], S. M. Voronin, developing the method of G. Bohr and E. Landau, used special type of partial products in the questions of distribution of zeroes and non-zero values of L-functions in the critical strip.
-In compliance with the Universality Theory of S. M. Voronin, every analytical function, non vanishing in and on the circle $\left|s\right|=r<1/4$, can be approximated by finite products of the form $\prod _{p}\left(1-e^{-2\pi i\vartheta _{p} } p^{-s} \right) ^{-1} $ where \textit{p} takes values from some finite set of prime numbers.
+For example, some questions of the theory of Dirichlet series connected with mean values, an order, or a density distribution of zeroes investigated in the works [3-8] by using of approximations by partial sums.
+G. Bohr and E. Landau were the first who applied partial products of Euler type to investigate the zero distribution of the zeta function ([6-8]).
+In the works [9-16] S. M. Voronin developing the method of G. Bohr and E. Landau used special type of partial products in the questions of distribution of zeroes and non-zero values of L-functions in the critical strip.
+In compliance with the Universality Theory of S. M. Voronin every analytical function non vanishing in and on the disc $\left|s\right|=r<1/4$, can be approximated by finite products of the form $\prod _{p}\left(1-e^{-2\pi i\vartheta _{p} } p^{-s} \right) ^{-1} $ where \textit{p} takes on values from some finite set of prime numbers.

-In the present work we show that the Dirichlet series with the Euler product, having analytical continuation to the critical strip without singularities, in some natural conditions, can be approximated by partial products of Euler type in the circles of the critical strip, where the primes, over which are taken the products, are distributed by a suitable way (see formulation of the theorem below) (see [29,30]).
-The family of such series includes many of widely used Dirichlet series as the zeta -- function, Dirichlet L -- functions, or L-functions of some algebraic extensions with the commutative Galois groups and etc.
+In the present work we show that the Dirichlet series with the Euler product having analytical continuation to the critical strip without singularities in some natural conditions can be approximated by partial products of Euler type in the discs of the critical strip where the primes, over which the products are taken, are distributed by a suitable way (see formulation of the theorem below) (see [29,30]).
+The family of such series includes many of widely used Dirichlet series as the zeta function, Dirichlet L - functions, or L-functions of some algebraic extensions with the commutative Galois groups and etc.

-Let we are given with a following infinite product over all prime numbers \textit{p}:
+Let we are given with a following infinite product taken over all prime numbers \textit{p}: